Below are some frequently asked questions about our program:

 Cognitive Neuroscience at Waterloo is shaped by the specific research interests of the faculty.
 Currently, faculty members and their graduate students are studying how previous experience shapes the manner in which we process information, visual neglect, gambling addictions, how we navigate through real and virtual spaces, memory across the lifespan, face processing and disorders of face processing, mind-wandering and attention, Alzheimer’s Disease.

 In the Cognitive Neuroscience area, the applicant is typically first admitted to the MA program with the expectation that the student will continue to the PhD.

 How long does it take to complete a PhD?

-Consistent with most social psychology PhD programs, the program typically takes four to six years to complete.
-It takes time to develop the skills and publication record that will be competitive on the job market.
+Our PhD program, typically takes from four to six years to complete.
+It takes time to develop the skills and publication record that ensure you will be competitive on the job market.